adamralph/minver/README.md

 When the current commit is tagged with a version, the tag is used as-is.

-When the current commit is not tagged, MinVer searches the commit history for the latest tag.
+When the current commit is _not_ tagged, MinVer searches the commit history for the latest tag.
 If the latest tag found is a [pre-release](https://semver.org/spec/v2.0.0.html#spec-item-9), MinVer will use it as-is.
-If the latest tag found is RTM (not pre-release), MinVer will increase the patch number and add default pre-release identifiers, e.g. `1.0.0` becomes `1.0.1-alpha.0`.
-If no tag is found, the default version `0.0.0-alpha.0` is used.
+If the latest tag found is RTM (not pre-release), MinVer will add default pre-release identifiers.
+MinVer will also increase the patch number, although this behaviour [can be customised](#can-i-auto-increment-the-minor-or-major-version-after-an-rtm-tag-instead-of-the-patch-version).
+For example, If the latest tag is `1.0.0`, the current version will be `1.0.1-alpha.0`.

+If no tag is found either on the current commit or in the commit history, the default version `0.0.0-alpha.0` is used.

 You will notice that MinVer adds another number to the pre-release identifiers when the current commit is not tagged.
 This is the number of commits since the latest tag, or if no tag was found, since the root commit.
 This is known as "height".
 For example, if the latest tag found is `1.0.0-beta.1`, at a height of 42 commits, the calculated version is `1.0.0-beta.1.42`.